Wabinab/Xenoblade-Chronicles-3-The-Book/src/18_saffronia.md

 # Getting Old, Saffronia, Eunie's Recall

-> **Writer's note on environment:** By a lakeside, some gray{{footnote: Seen only in daylight scene, second video}} krabble gathered by the barren rocky side of the bank.
+> **Translator's note on environment:** By a lakeside, some gray{{footnote: Seen only in daylight scene, second video}} krabble gathered by the barren rocky side of the bank.
 On the opposite grassy side, there were some platforms arranged in steps.
 A cyan-white long snake-like dragon slithered through the air.
 In the distance, we could see mountains and even higher platforms, trees grew more plentifully.
 Another scene, icy-top mountains lay in the background.
 We could see some lake/river below the camera, some red-mane wolves occupied and resting on an elevated platform adjacent to the bank.
 A single tree full of red leaves stood out in the distance.
 Trees are more broad like Africa's Yellowwood (a tall bark without any branches except at the very top) rather than purely pine, though both existed.
 Yet another scene, by a river.
 An animal with a light attached to its head, like a lantern, strodding beside a river.
 We could also see some rhinoceros-like animals, armu, grazing in the meadow on the same side of the bank.
 At the edge of the river, there were deserts occupied trees with leaves arranged in a fan-shape, and something that looked like a Kevesi ferronis or ruins, half covered, to the left of the desert.
 This, is **Rae-Bel Tableland**, of Fornis Region.

 ---